hippiehunter/dblbook/src/common/primitives.md

 >    - [ ] i2 and System.Int16
 >    - [ ] i4 and System.Int16
 >
-> 7. When defining a record, when must you include a size for certain DBL types (a,d,i,id)?
+> 7. When defining a record, when must you include a size for these DBL types: `a`, `d`, `i`, `id`?
->    - [ ] Only when the fields need to be stored in an array.
+>    - [ ] Only when the fields need to be stored in an array
->    - [ ] Only when the fields will be processed in a loop.
+>    - [ ] Only when the fields will be processed in a loop
->    - [ ] When the fields define a memory layout ((this is most of the time).
+>    - [ ] When the fields define a memory layout (this is most of the time)
->    - [ ] When the fields are initialized with a certain value.
+>    - [ ] When the fields are initialized with a certain value
 >
-> 8. In DBL, when is the size of parameters and non ^VAL return types determined?
+> 8. In DBL, when is the size of parameters and non-^VAL return types determined?
 >    - [ ] At compile time
 >    - [ ] At runtime
 >    - [ ] When they are initialized
 >    - [ ] When they are declared
 >
-> 9. What happens when you pass the string "a slightly longer alpha" to a routine with an unsized alpha parameter myFld, a?
+> 9. What happens when you pass the string "a slightly longer alpha" to a routine with an unsized alpha parameter `myFld, a`?
 >    - [ ] An error occurs as the parameter is unsized.
 >    - [ ] The parameter myFld will have a size of 23.
 >    - [ ] The parameter myFld will have a size of 24, including the end character.